08 Feb God Has a Purpose for YOU

 - Find Ashley on Instagram

-- Free worksheet! – Register for a free account at www.ashleyvarner.com/my-account and get this guide that will walk you through figuring out what you passion is and how you can use it for God’s glory!
+- Free worksheet! – Go to ashleyvarner.com/free-resource and get this guide that will walk you through figuring out what you passion is and how you can use it for God’s glory!

 Hey there, you’re listening to the Graceful Life Podcast where women learn to balance their families, health, work and ministry with grace, all without sacrificing their own relationship with the Lord.
 I’m your host, Ashley Varner.
 I’m a Jesus girl, wife to my high school sweetheart and business partner, and mom to the two sweetest boys I’ve ever laid my eyes on.
 I invite you to join me each week for some real life talk, encouragement, and grace.
 So grab a cup of coffee, and let’s get started.